sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 This wasn't always here, hidden behind the pillars of the Judgement Hall, was it?

 Turning back to the human kid, he found that she had, again, moved ahead.
-He caught a glimpse of her near the top, floating back down to him with an open umbrella in one hand, and a glowing hourglass clutched to her chest with the other.
+He caught a glimpse of her near the top of the structure, floating back down to him with an open umbrella in one hand, and a glowing hourglass clutched to her chest with the other.

 ...heh. time rifts. hourglasses. 'tempus' traveller.